Brass outdoor faucet mounted on siding, how to fix a leaky outdoor faucet

 Prevention going forward:

 • Each fall, disconnect hoses and drain the faucet.
-Hoses connected to standard outdoor faucets through the winter cause the freezing in the first place.
+Hoses connected to standard outdoor faucets through the winter trap water in the pipe, which freezes, expands, and splits the line.

 Step 6: Test and Prevent Future Leaks